Last updated: April 13, 2021

 There are several different types of web servers available to store your site's data on.

-Some require specific operating systems to run on, and some can run on any operating systems, though the popular ones are still Linux and Windows.
+Some require specific operating systems to run on, and some can run on any operating system, though the popular ones are still Linux and Windows.

 Currently, the two most popular web servers are Apache web servers, which come as a software stack including Linux, Apache, MySQL, and PHP (LAMP), and the Microsoft IIS (Internet Information Server).